mmoaay/Findme/README.md

 - Recording the route you've passed by
 - Sharing the route with your friends
-- Then your friends follow the route to find you
+- Your friends can find the start position of the route, then follow it to find you

 ![Demo](https://github.com/mmoaay/Findme/blob/develop/Findme/resources/findme_demo.png)